-Following the election of the new Board of Directors by the Shareholders' Meeting on March 22, 2016, upon a motion by the Chief Executive Officer, the Board appointed the members of the Compensation Committee, confirming the committee's functions and the rules that govern its activities, which had recently been made consistent with the new organization adopted by the Company at the end of 2012.
+Following the election of the Board of Directors by the Shareholders' Meeting on March 22, 2016, upon a motion by the Chief Executive Officer, the Board appointed the members of the Compensation Committee, confirming the committee's functions and the rules that govern its activities.
 In particular, having verified and confirmed that the conditions of art.
-13, paragraph 3, letter b), of the Consob's Related-party Regulation were being met, as specified in the section entitled "Committee of Independent Directors and Related-party Transactions," the Board confirmed that the Compensation Committee shall refrain from performing the functions of the Committee of Independent Directors regarding issues related to the compensation of Directors performing special functions and executives with strategic responsibilities.
+13, paragraph 3, letter b), of the Consob's Related-party Regulation were being met, as specified in the section entitled "Committee of Independent Directors and Related-party Transactions", the Board confirmed that the Compensation Committee is not required to perform the functions of the Committee of Independent Directors regarding issues related to the compensation of Directors performing special functions and executives with strategic responsibilities.